subspace/subnomicon/docs/consensus/overview.md

     - Consensus
     - Dilithium
 last_update:
-  date: 02/06/2024
+  date: 04/30/2024
-  author: Dariia Porechna
+  author: Saeid Yazdinejad
 ---

 Subspace is powered by *Dilithium* - a lightweight and secure consensus mechanism that is environmentally friendly, permissionless, and fair. *Dilithium* is a Proof-of-Archival-Storage (PoAS), Nakamoto-style consensus protocol based on proofs of storing the blockchain history.

 *Dilithium* is a second-generation PoAS consensus algorithm that uses erasure coding and KZG commitments for distributed archiving while combining polynomial encoding with an ASIC-resistant Proof-of-Space for plotting and drawing block challenges from AES-based Proof-of-Time.
-The protocol represents a significant step forward in security and user experience for Subspace Network participants. *Dilithium* is also designed to be SSD-friendly, further enhancing energy efficiency and decentralization.
+The protocol represents a significant step forward in security and user experience for Autonomys Network participants. *Dilithium* is also designed to be SSD-friendly, further enhancing energy efficiency and decentralization.

 For those familiar with our initial consensus design, *Dilithium* fulfills all the fundamental ideas described in the original [whitepaper](https://subspace.network/news/subspace-network-whitepaper) but applies them better.